This post may contain affiliate links.

 • You don’t have to wear metallic traction aids like microspikes.

-You can mitigate all of these conditions by wearing a waterproof insulated sock from SealSkinz or Showers Pass.
+You can mitigate these conditions by wearing a waterproof insulated sock from SealSkinz or Showers Pass.
 The added insulation, wind protection, and waterproofing will keep you reasonably comfortable in your trail runners down to freezing or lower.
-Another alternative is to wear oven bags over or under wool socks, which are less expensive, but also less insulating.
+Another alternative is to purchase a waterproof version of your current trail runners if the manufacturer makes them or a mid-version of the same shoe, which will be a little warmer.
+Altra, Hoka and other trail runner manufacturers have expanded their product lines to include such models.

 Hanz ChillBlocker Waterproof Socks (right) are insulated with Polartec Fleece for warmth, but still fit in regularly sized shoes for hiking in wet weather